 Shashi Awarded CREST Fellowship!

 Shashi Poddar was awarded the inaugural Teaching And Research Fellowship at the CREST Center for Advanced Functional Materials, California State University-San Bernardino.
 Shashi will work with CSUSB faculty to teach a course on nanoscience and conduct research on Molecular Ferroelectrics for the 2014 Fall Quarter.

-REU student Jennie Pirolo from CSUSB at the UNL Summer Research Symposium
+REU student Jennie Pirolo from Cal State U - San Bernardino at the Nebraska Summer Research Symposium

 "Polarization imaging in ferroelectric polymer thin film capacitors by pyroelectric scanning microscopy,"Jingfeng Song, Haidong Lu, Alexei Gruverman, and Stephen Ducharme Applied Physics Letters 104 (19), 192901 (2014).